devleaks/golfleague/common/docs/guide/intro.md

 For exemple, if you have a PGA Tour style of 4-day competitions, you would play a competition of type Round each day, and all 4 competitions would be grouped into a competition of type Tournament, may be with a "cut" after 2 days.
-Similarly, all your PGA Tour style Tournaments may be grouped into a season-long competition of type "Season".
+Similarly, all Tournaments may be grouped into a season-long competition of type "Season", very much like the PGA Tour.

 Competition Rules
 -----------------

-Competition follow rules.

-At round level, competition rule are traditional golf rule systems: Strokeplay, matchplay, Stableford, foursome, best ball...
+At Round level, competition rule are traditional golf rule systems: Strokeplay, matchplay, Stableford, foursome, best ball...
 Most competition can be played while taking handicap into account or not.

-At tournament and season levels, rules traditionally found in common systems are available:
+At Tournament and Season levels, rules traditionally found in common systems are available:
-Simple sum of scores, Best of three scores, points per position...
+Simple sum of scores, best of three scores, points per position...

-If necessary, Yii Golf League allow you to develop and insert your personal rule system if you need through a simple plugin system.
+If necessary, Yii Golf League allow you to develop and add your personal rule system if you need through a simple plugin system.

 Scoring